alenstein/alx_travel_app_0x02/README.md

 # alx_travel_app_0x02

 ## Overview
-This task focuses on integrating the Chapa Payment Gateway into a Django-based travel booking application.
+This project focuses on integrating the Chapa Payment Gateway into a Django-based travel booking application.
 Learners will implement secure payment initiation, verification, and status handling for bookings.
 The workflow covers creating models for payment tracking, API endpoints for initiating and verifying payments, and integrating background email notifications upon successful payment.

 ## Learning Objectives
 By the end of this task, learners will be able to: